Death of Starr Faithfull: Friday, June 5, 1931

-A beauty shop employee in Grand Central Terminal said that a "Miss Faithfull" had visited the shop on June 5 between 2:30 and 3:00 pm, and spoken to her about an appointment.
-A female acquaintance of Faithfull also reported seeing her at Grand Central around the same time.
-Later, she was seen on board the Cunard liner RMS Mauretania, but was also seen leaving the ship before its 5 pm departure for the Bahamas.
+A beauty shop employee in Grand Central Terminal said that a "Miss Faithfull" had visited the shop on June 5 between 2:30 and 3:00pm, and spoken to her about an appointment.
+A female acquaintance of Faithfull also reported seeing her at the terminal around the same time.
+Later, she was seen on board the Cunard liner RMS Mauretania, but was also seen leaving the ship before its 5:00pm departure for the Bahamas.

 Carr and Roberts later said that, after visiting Mauretania, Faithfull had visited another Cunard liner in port, the RMS Carmania, to which Roberts was then assigned.
-Roberts confirmed that on June 5 he entertained Faithfull aboard Carmania from about 5:30 pm until after 10:00 pm, including having a light meal at 8:30 pm.
+He confirmed that on June 5 he entertained Faithfull aboard Carmania from about 5:30pm until after 10:00pm, including having a light meal at 8:30pm.
 She had said she wanted to travel to Calcutta and Paris, where she said she had a woman friend who had willed her some money.
-Roberts said that shortly after 10:00 pm, he gave Faithfull a dollar for cab fare and put her into a cab near Pier 56, supposedly to drive her to another ocean liner, the Île de France, on which she planned to attend a party.
-A police officer who recognized Faithfull from the Franconia incident saw her getting into the cab.
+Roberts said that shortly after 10:00pm, he gave Faithfull a dollar for cab fare and put her into a taxi near Pier 56, supposedly to drive her to another ocean liner, the Île de France, on which she planned to attend a party.
+A police officer who recognized Faithfull from the Franconia incident saw her getting into the taxi.

 Saturday, June 6 and Sunday, June 7, 1931

-Police informants later told investigators that on Saturday, June 6, a woman fitting Faithfull's description had been seen with a male companion at Tappe's Hotel in Island Park near Long Beach.
+Police informants later told investigators that on Saturday, June 6, a woman fitting Faithfull's description had been seen with a male companion at Tappe's Hotel in Island Park, New York, near Long Beach.
 She may have had an argument with her companion or have left with a group of other men.
-The hotel was a favorite rendezvous for New York City mobsters and bootleggers, including Bill Dwyer, Vannie Higgins, and Dutch Schultz.
+The hotel was a favorite rendezvous for New York mobsters and bootleggers, including Bill Dwyer, Vannie Higgins and Dutch Schultz.

 After Faithfull's family had failed to locate her by the evening of Saturday, June 6, her stepfather reported her missing to the Missing Persons Bureau of the New York City Police Department (NYPD).
-Faithfull's parents also sent a letter to Peters on June 7 informing him that their daughter was missing and seeking money.
+Her parents also sent a letter to Peters on June 7 informing him that their daughter was missing, again seeking money.

 Discovery of body on Monday, June 8, 1931

 On the morning of Monday, June 8, around 6:30 am, Faithfull's dead body was found by a beachcomber at Long Beach, on the beach near Minnesota Avenue.
 When found, she was wearing only her dress, silk stockings, and a suspender girdle that held up the stockings, with no other underwear.
 The rest of her outer clothing and accessories were missing.
-Neither her dress nor her manicured nails were damaged, although her body showed numerous bruises that the medical examiner said had been inflicted before death, apparently by another person.
+Neither her dress nor her manicured nails were damaged, although her body showed numerous bruises that the medical examiner stated had been inflicted before death, apparently by another person.
 Faithfull's body was identified by her stepfather, Stanley, on the evening of June 8.